Skip to main content

 Credits: 5

 This module involves active learning where learners participate in a work based group project.
-The group project topic may have industrial links and involves the practical application of research, design, engineering principles, materials analysis and manufacturing.
+The group project topic involves the practical application of research, design, engineering principles, materials analysis and manufacturing.
 The group project allows for team development where each member has a defined role to play.

 What can you do after this programme?